Welcome to our lovely parish church, believed to be the oldest in Nottinghamshire

 Over 1100 years of Christian worship, but still

 a church for today.

-the rest of the church mostly dates from the fourteenth century, although substantial rebuilding and redecoration was carried out
+and the rest of the church mostly dates from the fourteenth century, although substantial rebuilding and redecoration was carried

 workmanship underwent major restoration in the 1980's and the fine pipe organ was rebuilt more recently.
 The church is well

 cared for, warm and welcoming.